willhan123/Docs/practice/bigdatapractice-en.md

 #Big data scenarios
-The ability of transparent sharding and dynamic scalability makes TenDB Cluster ideal for big data scenarios, especially for below:
+The ability of transparent sharding and online scalability makes TenDB Cluster ideal for big data scenarios, especially for below:
 Huge amount of data (50T+)
 Number of reads overwhelms the number of writes Scattered reads takes a large portion among the overall reads